WilliamQLiu/williamqliu.github.io/_posts/2019-03-16-terraform.md

 Ctrl + C will exit out of your console

+### Local Values

+A __local value__ assigns a name to an expression, allowing it to be used multiple times within a module without repeating it.
+Think of local values as comparable to a traditional programming language as a function's local temporary symbols.
+Really, you'll only be using local values if you're referencing the same thing over and over.

+  locals {
+    service_name = "forum"
+    owner        = "Community Team"
+  }

+  locals {
+    instance_ids = concat(aws_instance.blue.*id, aws_instance.green.*.id)
+  }

+  locals {
+    # Common tags to be assigned to all resources
+    common_tags = {
+      Service = local.service_name
+      Owner   = local.owner
+    }
+  }

+You can reference local values from elsewhere in the module with an expression like `local.common_tags`

+    resource "aws_instance" "example" {
+      # ...
+      tags = local.common_tags
+    }

 ### Outputs

 You can define an output to show us specific information.
 Here, we create an output variable `ip` and the `value`